aniket-bhadra/django-backend-systems/notes.md

 router.register('action', ActionView, basename='action')
 ```

-While adding URLs, add basename when needed.
+While adding URLs with router, add basename when needed.
 The 1st argument here is for the web URL, the 3rd is basename.

 So the URL path and basename serve different purposes - one for the actual web URLs, one for Django's internal routing system.